Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 Kim received an email from another colleague.
 Let’s call him John.
 Kim and John regularly corresponded via emails.
 The email that kin received was just like other emails.
 But with an exception.
 Its labelled “important document” with a request to download a file via a hyperlink.

 Since he knew the sender, he clicked the link.
 However, he felt odd because he was not expecting any correspondence after hours.
-As the link opened, it looked like a valid Google page asking him to enter his password.
+As the link opened, it looked like a good Google page asking him to enter his password.
 Kim entered his password and tried to download the file.
 But the error message appeared asking for the password again.

 Understand Phishing to Stay Safe is what Kim relied on.
 Already suspicious, Kim contacted John to ask about the mail and downloading a file.
 But John denied sending the file.
-Kim immediately contacted the tech support and informed them of the attack.
+Kim immediately got the tech support and informed them of the attack.

 Understand the Dynamics of a Cyber Attack